This article originally appeared in EverydayFeminism.com and is reprinted by permission.

 Until then, maintaining and celebrating your queer identity while you’re in a relationship that’s read as straight can be challenging.
 But you’re not alone, and you have allies – straight and queer – in this journey.

-Miri Mogilevsky is a Contributing Writer for Everyday Feminism and a recently graduated with a Masters in Social Work and is starting a career as a counselor in Columbus, Ohio.
-She loves reading, writing, and learning about psychology, social justice, and sexuality, and is working on her cat photography skills.
+Miri Mogilevsky is a Contributing Writer for Everyday Feminism and counselor in Columbus, Ohio.
+She loves reading, writing, and learning about psychology, social justice, and sexuality.
 Miri writes a blog called Brute Reason, rants on Tumblr, and occasionally even tweets @sondosia.